aianlinb/VisualGGPK2/README.md

 All projects in this repository are not thread-safe, do not use these libraries with more than one thread!

+This project is reserved for VisualGGPK2.
+For development, it is recommended to use [LibGGPK3](https://github.com/aianlinb/LibGGPK3) instead.

 ## LibGGPK2
 Library for Content.ggpk of game PathOfExile.